datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 [Panton Principles for Open Data in Science](http://pantonprinciples.org/) for more information.

-### Do I need to log into Dash to get data?
+### Do I need to log in to access published datasets?

 No. Users can download data without logging in.

+### How do I reuse published datasets?

-### Do I have to pay to download the data?
+#### Do I have to pay to download/reuse published datasets?

 No. These data are made publicly available free of charge.

 ### What are my obligations if I use the data in a publication?

-Except for some legacy datasets that were released with custom use agreements, data in UC Dash is released under the terms of the [Creative Commons Attribution license ](http://creativecommons.org/licenses/by/4.0/)(CC-BY-4.0).
+Except for some legacy datasets that were released with custom use agreements, data is released under the terms of the [Creative Commons Attribution license ](http://creativecommons.org/licenses/by/4.0/)(CC-BY-4.0).
 This means that you can use the data for any purpose, but you must give proper attribution to the creators.
 To do so, we ask that you cite the data formally in the reference section of your publication.
 Each dataset’s landing page includes a suggested citation.

-Data in DataONE Dash is in the public domain under a [Creative Commons Universal waiver ](http://creativecommons.org/publicdomain/zero/1.0/)(CC0).
+Note: datasets in DataONE Dash are in the public domain under a [Creative Commons Universal waiver ](http://creativecommons.org/publicdomain/zero/1.0/)(CC0).
 You have no legal obligations, but we do ask that you cite the data formally when practical to acknowledge the creators and to make your own research more reproducible.

+### What guarantees do you give?

-### For how long will the data be available?
+#### For how long will the data be available?

-Data deposited in Dash is permanently archived and available through the [California Digital Library](http://cdlib.org/)'s [Merritt Repository](https://merritt.cdlib.org/).
+Data deposited in Dash are permanently archived and available through the [California Digital Library](http://cdlib.org/)'s [Merritt Repository](https://merritt.cdlib.org/).
 For a full description of the services provided by Merritt, see this document: